 Lines of Treatment

 Understanding what to expect during your treatment can make it feel more manageable.
-In general, doctors will try one therapy after another, pursuing each one as long as it works.
+In general, doctors will try one therapy after another, continuing each one as long as it works.
 If one course of therapy stops working, you can turn to others to stabilize the disease.
 Doctors refer to each new treatment as a “line of treatment.”

 Be sure to ask your doctor if you might qualify for any clinical trials.
 For metastatic women, trials should be considered as a first resort, not a last one.
 Some clinical trials may not allow women with a lot of pre-treatment to enroll.
 Talk to your doctor about your eligibility.